sismics/docs/docs-importer/README.md

 ## Docker

-The docker image needs a volume mount of a previously generated preference file to `/root/.config/preferences/com.sismics.docs.importer.pref`.
+The docker image needs a volume mounted from a previously generated preference file at `/root/.config/preferences/com.sismics.docs.importer.pref`.
 The container will start the importer in daemon mode.
 It will look for files in `/import`.
 Example usage:

 ```
-docker build -t teedy-import .
-docker run --name teedy-import -d -v /path/to/preferencefile:/root/.config/preferences/com.sismics.docs.importer.pref -v /path/to/import/folder:/import teedy-import
+docker run --name teedy-import -d -v /path/to/preferencefile:/root/.config/preferences/com.sismics.docs.importer.pref -v /path/to/import/folder:/import sismics/docs-importer:latest
 ```
 ### Environment variables
 Instead of mounting the preferences file, the options can also be set by setting the environment variables `TEEDY_TAG`, `TEEDY_ADDTAGS`, `TEEDY_LANG`, `TEEDY_COPYFOLDER`, `TEEDY_FILEFILTER`, `TEEDY_URL`, `TEEDY_USERNAME` and `TEEDY_PASSWORD`.